mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, SMTP {{?RFC5321}} is the basis of the e-mail suite of protocols, which has two functions that have centralization risk:

 1. Giving each user a globally unique address, and
-2. Routing messages to the user, even when they change network locations or are disconnected for long periods of time.
+2. Routing messages to the user, even when they change network locations or become disconnected for long periods of time.

 E-mail reuses DNS to help mitigate the first risk.
 To mitigate the second, it defines a specific role for routing users' messages, the Message Transfer Agent (MTA).
 By allowing anyone to deploy an MTA and defining rules for interconnecting them, the protocol's users avoid a requirement for a single central router.